MondragB/bryant-mondragon-rutgers-work/Classwork/22-Big-Data/02-BD/07-Stu_Pyspark_NLP_HashingTF/README.md

-## PySpark NLP TD–IDF with HashingTF
+# PySpark NLP TD–IDF with HashingTF

+In this activity, you will apply what they have learned so far to hash values from an airline dataset using PySpark.

-### Instructions
+## Instructions

-1. Read in the file and store in a DataFrame.
+* Read in the file and store in a DataFrame.

-2. Tokenize the DataFrame and remove any stop words.
+* Tokenize the DataFrame and remove any stop words.

-3. Hash the term frequencies and store with the output into a new DataFrame.
+* Hash the term frequencies and store with the output into a new DataFrame.

-4. Fit the DataFrame with the inverse document frequency.
+* Fit the DataFrame with the inverse document frequency.

-### Bonus
+## Bonus

-Use custom words with  `StopWordsRemover` to remove stop words and output a new column called `filtered`.
+* Use custom words with  `StopWordsRemover` to remove stop words and output a new column called `filtered`.

+---

+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.